camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/35-authorization-service.html.md

 <em>Examples</em>

-* User 'jonny' is authorized to start new instances of the 'invoice' process
+* User 'jonny' is authorized to create new users
-* Group 'marketing' is not authorized to cancel process instances.
+* Group 'marketing' is not authorized to delete the Group 'sales'
 * Group 'marketing' is not allowed to use the tasklist application.
-* Nobody is allowed to edit process variables in the cockpit application, except the distinct user 'admin'.

 <strong>Identities</strong>
 camunda BPM distinguished two types of identities: users and groups.
 Authorizations can either range over all users (userId = ANY), an individual User or a Group of users.